cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/DESIGN.md

 * Items folder - BN port removes pocket_data and amm0_to_fire and longest_side lines and changes damage_type bullet to stab and removes armor entry.
 No copy-from or event entries in item groups in BN
 * egg items - BN port removes FREEZERBURN flag
 * monster_factions - copy-from doesn't work for changing vanilla monster factions in BN
-* Overmap folder - CLASSIC and MAN_MADE flags and min_max_zlevel not supported in BN
+* Overmap folder - CLASSIC and MAN_MADE flags and min_max_zlevel and terrain not supported in BN
 * Recipe folder - activity_level and proficiencies not supported in BN